 We already know what we’re going to write about, and where we’re going to write it.
-That’s a lot easier than taking a pen straight to your paper and hoping for some magical, monk-like inspiration to come, am I right?
+That’s a lot easier than taking a pen straight to your paper and hoping for some magical, monk-like inspiration to come, are we correct?

 As you write, be sure to pin-point the places where you are inserting sources.
-I’ll talk about in-text citations in just a moment!
+We’ll talk about in-text citations in just a moment!

 Here are some basic tips for writing your essay from International Student: